AvolitesLtd/TitanManual/prismdocs/prism/stage/outputs.md

 - Refresh rate
 - HDR support

-After enabling the output, and playing a bank element on a layer, the surface will display on the output device.

 ## RTSP Output

 The RTSP Output allows the software to broadcast its video output as a live network stream using the RTSP (Real-Time Streaming Protocol).
 This makes the output available to other devices or applications on the network, such as media players, hardware decoders, streaming servers, or monitoring systems.